AtmosphereExam Tips

 Exam Tips for Climate Change

 This exam tips covers Exam Tips for Climate Change within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 16 of 17 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position